RichaPdata/CodeAlphaInternshipTasks/README.md

-Task 1 of internship with CodeClause Done!
+Task 1 of internship with CodeAlpha Done!

 Successfully completed a stock market prediction project using LSTM on a Dataset by Tata Steel Limited as a case study, demonstrating the potential for highly accurate price forecasts.